 Hi, I'm Katy!

-on EV) and his service dog, a pitbull named Cy (seen in pic of me above, lurking in the background).
+on EV) and his service dog, a pitbull named Cy.
 I graduated in 2011 with a bachelors in anthropology.

-For now I work full time doing sales and office work for a driving school, and part time doing record management for a physical therapy clinic.
+For now I work full time doing sales and office work for a driving school and test prep company.

 As far as a subculture, I'm mostly of the geeky gothy persuasion.
 Also part of the LGBTQ+ community (the B/Q part, specifically).